The People of Shadowcliff

-Born in Portland, Emily lived most of her life in California until she relocated to Puerto Vallarta, Mexico in 2015.
-With a professional background in finance, operations, and personnel management, she shifted gears a bit after moving to Mexico and now spends her time teaching yoga, Stand Up Paddleboard (SUP) yoga, helping to manage a local yoga studio, and assisting with retreats.
-Spending time outdoors and living in Vallarta has provided her the opportunity to try all sorts of outdoor sports and activities, and she loves to experience the natural beauty of Shadowcliff and the surrounding area of Grand Lake.
+Born in Portland, OR Emily lived most of her life in California until she relocated to Puerto Vallarta, Mexico in 2015.
+With a professional background in finance, operations, and personnel management, she shifted gears and now spends her time teaching public and private yoga classes, leading workshops and trainings, helping to manage a yoga studio, and assisting with retreats.
+A nature girl at heart, Emily is at home outdoors, whether in the water, in the jungle, or in the mountains, and she loves to experience the natural beauty of Shadowcliff and the surrounding area of Grand Lake.
 This will be Emily’s fourth season at Shadowcliff.
 She is excited to return and is incredibly grateful for being able to call Shadowcliff her summer home.
 Aside from her work for Shadowcliff and teaching in Vallarta, Emily is currently undergoing a 900-hour Yoga Therapy certification.

 Kestrel Mills started baking desserts (or making messes) at age 7.
 She has cooked for retreats, conferences, gatherings, festivals and communities around the country.
 Kestrel jumped into large group cooking as a resident volunteer of Kripalu Yoga Center in Massachusetts.
 She then headed up the kitchen at a social justice summer camp for teens in the mountains of Vermont for three summers, ran the Food Processing program at Twin Oaks Community in Virginia canning and freezing hundreds of pounds of produce, and was Head Food Fairy for the Women’s Gathering and Intentional Communities Conferences held there.
 Kestrel has several food allergies and is passionate about healthy, delicious food no matter one’s dietary needs.
 She holds a Permaculture Design certificate and is also passionate about local and sustainable ingredients.
 Kestrel loves food and looks forward to feeding you at Shadowcliff this summer.